 Andrew Melrose brings us the idea of plot pyramids and tells us of the relationship between plot and sub-plot.
 I’ve refined that even more and suggested that sub-plots are not separate plots but part of the main plot.
 All plots resolve at the same moment.
 Melrose talks of an “Aha moment”.
 The prince tries the shoe on Cinders’ foot.
 Will it fit?

-Christopher Book tells us that there are only seven stories:
+Christopher Booker tells us that there are only seven stories:

 - Overcoming the Monster